zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 desires for pollution, after giving up, after being driven away, after finishing, and making it come to After non-existence."
 After giving up on desire.
-"I have been separated from doubts", doubts are called doubts: doubts on suffering...(slightly omitted) the mind’s confusion.
-"I have been separated from doubts and abstained. , Has been abstained, has been separated, has left, has been freed, has been separated from the bondage, he lives with the heart of separation and limitation.”
+"I have been separated from doubts", doubts are called doubts: doubts on suffering...(slightly omitted) the mind's confusion.
+"I have been separated from doubts and abstained. , Has been abstained, has been separated, has left, has been freed, has been separated from the bondage, he lives with the heart of separation and limitation."
 This is to have been separated from all doubts.
-Or, “from thirty-two kinds of beasts Separation, abstinence, abstinence, renunciation, renunciation, liberation, and renunciation, he lives with the heart of separation and limitation."
+Or, "from thirty-two kinds of beasts Separation, abstinence, abstinence, renunciation, renunciation, liberation, and renunciation, he lives with the heart of separation and limitation."
 This is also the separation from doubts."
 After the break, he was free from all doubts.